Remove Remove Remove

-We are asking licence holders and security businesses to familiarise themselves with the available

-  guidance on responding to acid attacks.
-This is in response to recent acid attacks against members
+We are asking licence holders and security businesses to familiarise themselves with the available guidance on responding to hazardous substance incidents.
+This includes the REMOVE REMOVE REMOVE guidance issued by NaCTSO (The National Counter Terrorism Office).

-  of the public, and a very small number of such attacks against licence holders.

-  Employers and venue owners should be aware of their responsibility to conduct risk assessments

-  associated with acid attacks and plan for how to respond to them subject to the Health and Safety

-  Act 1974 as well as the Control of Substances Hazardous to Health Regulations 2002.
-This includes

-  supplying appropriate equipment for responding to an acid attack.
-We cannot recommend individual

-  equipment items, but you may want to consider the following equipment which is carried in

-  Metropolitan Police Service (MPS) vehicles for police officers to use.
+Employers and venue owners should be aware of their responsibility to conduct risk assessments associated with acid attacks and plan for how to respond to them subject to the Health and Safety Act 1974 as well as the Control of Substances Hazardous to Health Regulations 2002.
+This includes supplying appropriate equipment for responding to an acid attack.
+We cannot recommend individual equipment items, but you may want to consider the following equipment which is carried in Metropolitan Police Service (MPS) vehicles for police officers to use.

 - 1 x high density recycled plastic box with seal - the MPS use this to hold their equipment safely in transit or in situ.

 - 2 x chemical resistant gloves - basic latex gloves will only provide a short (20-30 seconds) of protection against a corrosive substance.
 For longer term use, laboratory suppliers sell thicker, purpose-built gloves.

 - 2 x anti-fog, chemical-resistant goggles - these can also be sourced using websites that provide safety equipment for laboratories.

 - 1 x 5ltr water bottle - this is the minimum amount to be used on a victim, there is no maximum, and is enough for 10 minutes of constant dousing of water.